Russia limits rail service with China from Jan. 31 over coronavirus

-“Under a decision of the emergency response center, we will limit railway service from midnight of (January) 31st, that is from Thursday to Friday.
+“Under a decision of the emergency response centre, we will limit railway service from midnight of (January) 31st, that is from Thursday to Friday.
 Trains will follow the Moscow-Beijing, Beijing-Moscow route,” Golikova said.

 Earlier on Wednesday, President Vladimir Putin, speaking about the coronavirus at a meeting with Golikova and Health Minister Mikhail Murashko, said he assumed that the government and Russia’s consumer rights watchdog would do everything possible to be ready for unexpected developments.